Documentation

 Translating Catalog content

-• SKU or product specification: name, description, and values.
+• SKU or product specification: Name, description, and values.

 1. Install the vtex.admin-graphql-ide@3.x app using your terminal.